appium/appium/docs/en/advanced-concepts/multiple-xcode-versions.md

   ```
   sudo xcode-select -s /Applications/Xcode7.app/Contents/Developer
   ```
-2. Run appium (from command line or with GUI).
+2. Run Appium (from command line or with GUI).
   ```
   appium
   ```

 ### Environment variable
-No privileges needed, affects only the current shell, so appium should be started within that shell.
+No privileges needed, affects only the current shell, so Appium should be started within that shell.

 Assuming you want to choose `/Applications/Xcode9.app`: